Bi'ina

+Geography

+Bi'ina is built on a round hilltop on the north side of the Beit HaKerem Valley (al-Shaghur in Arabic), from which it is separated by a saddle.
+Adjoining Bi'ina, on the slopes immediately north of the village, is the twin village of Deir al-Asad.
+Both villages were historically served by the same spring, which separated the villages.

 History

 Classical antiquity

 Along with several other sites, Bi'ina was proposed as the location of ancient Beth-Anath mentioned in Egyptian and biblical texts.
 (Note: Those who dispute Albright's identification are Charles William Meredith van de Velde and Victor Guérin, who place the ancient site of Beth-anath in Ain Aata, Lebanon.
 Others place the ancient site in Bu'eine Nujeidat, while still others thought that Beth-anath ought to be identified with Safad el Batih in Lebanon.
 Klein thought that Beth-anath was to be identified with Hinah.
 Zvi Gal, in his article, "The Late Bronze Age in Galilee: A Reassessment," Bulletin of the American Schools of Oriental Research, No. 272 (Nov., 1988), pp. 79-84 writes: "Various sites have been suggested for this city: Bi'ina in the Beit Hakerem Valley, (Albright 1923: 19-20; Safrai & Safrai 1976), Ba'inah in the Beit Netophah Valley (Alt 1946: 55-57), Tel Roš (Amiran 1953: 125-26), and Tell el Ḥirbeh (Garstang 1931:244-45).")
 Archaeological evidence suggests that Bi'ina, though perhaps occupied in the Early Bronze Age, was no longer occupied in the Late Bronze Age.

 The old site of Bi'ina is thought to have been at the mound of Jelamet el-Bi'ina, less than a mile southeast of the present site of Bi'ina.
 The word jélameh, meaning "hill, mound," is sometimes employed instead of tell.